 The Program’s primary purpose, established by law, is "…to increase the energy efficiency of dwellings owned or occupied by low-income persons, reduce their total residential energy expenditures, and improve their health and safety, especially low-income persons who are particularly vulnerable such as the elderly, the disabled, and children.”

-Once DOE awards the grants, states contract with more than 700 local agencies nationwide.
-Community action agencies, other non-profits, and local governments use in-house employees and private contractors to deliver services to the low-income families.
-In 2015, utilities and states supplemented DOE funding by providing an additional $883 million, or $4.62 for every dollar.
+Once DOE awards the grants, the states and territories contract with roughly 700 local agencies nationwide.
+Community action agencies, other non-profits and local governments use in-house employees and private contractors to perform weatherization services for the low-income families.
+In 2017, Low Income Home Energy Assistance Program (LIHEAP), utilities and states supplemented DOE funding by providing an additional $679 million, or $3.04 for every dollar.

-Why It Matters
+Why Weatherization Matters

 Innovative Technology and Practices

 Weatherization is critical to introducing and deploying technology and facilitating greater industry adoption.
 The home performance industry is based on the skills perfected by weatherization.
-The weatherization network and the private sector established the Guidelines for Home Energy Professionals including Standard Work Specifications for Home Energy Upgrades (SWS), and Home Energy Professional certifications along with accreditation of energy-efficiency training programs.
+The weatherization network and the private sector established the Guidelines for Home Energy Professionals, including the Standard Work Specifications for Home Energy Upgrades (SWS) and Home Energy Professional certifications along with accreditation of energy-efficiency training programs.
 Weatherization agencies also create a market for American manufacturing, using products and equipment from local sources, benefitting the business community in the regions they serve.